nordic-institute/X-Road/doc/terms_x-road_docs.md

 - Sign certificates for Participants
 - Certificate status validation services (OCSP)

+Within X-Road, an Approved Certification Service Provider acts as a Trust Anchor.
+It may be a Root CA or an intermediate CA.

 ### Validation service (OCSP)

 A service that provides real-time validation of the status of digital certificates.
 It confirms whether a certificate is valid, revoked, or expired.

+The service is provided by an Approved Certification Service Provider.

 ### Timestamping Authority (TSA)

 An entity that issues cryptographic timestamps.

 Timestamps provide verifiable proof that specific data existed at a certain point in time and prevent backdating.

 ### Approved Timestamp Service Provider

 A Timestamping Authority approved by the Dataspace Governance Authority to provide timestamp services within the Dataspace.

+Within X-Road, an Approved Timestamping Authority acts as a Trust Anchor.

 ### Timestamp

 Data in electronic form that binds other data to a particular time, establishing evidence that the bound data existed at that time (EU No 910/2014).

 ## 5 Data Sharing Concepts